rapidsai/docs/api/rapids-cmake/22.10/_sources/basics.rst.txt

 Overriding RAPIDS.cmake
 ***********************

 At times projects or developers will need to verify ``rapids-cmake`` branches.
-To do this you need to override the default git repositry and branch that ``RAPIDS.cmake`` downloads, which should be done like this:
+To do this you need to override the default git repository and branch that ``RAPIDS.cmake`` downloads, which should be done like this:

 .. code-block:: cmake